echasnovski/mini.nvim/README.md

 Think about this project as "Swiss Army knife" among Neovim plugins: it has many different independent tools (modules) suitable for most common tasks.
 Each module can be used separately without any startup and usage overhead.

-If you want to help this project grow but don't know where to start, check out [contributing guides](CONTRIBUTING.md) or leave a Github star.
+If you want to help this project grow but don't know where to start, check out [contributing guides](CONTRIBUTING.md) or leave a Github star for 'mini.nvim' project and/or any its standalone Git repositories.

 ## Table of contents